-After illustrating the Wildlife of New England last year, planning a color version of my black-and-white forest animals for a long time and recently working more often with and about urban wildlife, at some point it made sense to create an identification chart with wildlife close to settlements, i.e. wild animals that can actually be seen in the city and on walks!
-The illustration is finally finished and is already available at the Posterlounge (via Amazon und eBay!).
+After illustrating the Wildlife of New England last year, planning a color version of my black-and-white forest animals for a long time and recently working more often with and about urban wildlife, at some point it made sense to create an identification chart with wildlife close to settlements, i.e. wild animals that can be seen in the city and on walks!
+The illustration is finally finished and available at Posterlounge (Amazon / eBay), Redbubble and Søciety6.

 With this identification chart, display board, infographic or learning poster, you can easily identify, identify and memorize wildlife close to settlements or urban wild animals in town or village!
 Depicted are stone marten, ermine, forest polecat, river otter, badger, red fox, raccoon, red deer with fawn, wild boar with piglet, muskrat, brown rat, mole, hedgehog or urchin, rabbit, field hare, beaver, bat, field mouse, wood mouse, dormouse and squirrel.